 On December 26, 2009, the Standing Committee of the National People's Congress adopted the Torts Liability Law, which became effective on July 1, 2010.
 Under this new law, both Internet users and Internet service providers may be liable for the wrongful acts of users who infringe the lawful rights of other parties.
 If an Internet user utilizes Internet services to commit a tortious act, the party whose rights are infringed may request the Internet service provider to take measures, such as removing or blocking the content, or disabling the links thereto, to prevent or stop the infringement.
 If the Internet service provider does not take necessary measures after receiving such a notice, it will be jointly liable for any further damages suffered by the rights holder.
-Furthermore, if an Internet service provider fails to take necessary measures when it knows that an Internet user utilizes its Internet services to infringe the lawful rights and interests of other parties, it will be jointly liable with the Internet user for damages resulting from the infringement.
+Furthermore, if an Internet services to infringe the lawful rights and interests of other parties, it will be jointly liable with the Internet services to infringe the lawful rights and interests of other parties, it will be jointly liable with the Internet user of other parties to the service to the lawful rights and interests of other parties, it will be jointly liable with the Internet user for damages resulting from the infringement.